 Consider the Inquisition, in which the Church, beginning in the 12th century, tortured and murdered thousands of people who questioned or rejected Catholic doctrine in France, Italy, Spain, Portugal, and elsewhere.
 The Church committed mass murder of “heretics” in South America as well, not to mention torture: the Spanish butchered and cut off hands of native peoples in the New World who wouldn’t convert.
 Even translating the Bible was heretical.
 When William Tyndale translated the Bible into English (his work later became the King James translation), he was chased down and burned at the stake.

 Christians widely believed (and the Pope taught) that witches had sex with demons or the Devil, so the genitals of women of all ages, from young girls to the elderly, were inspected closely by male judges for “Devil’s marks.”
 Regardless of whether any “marks” were found, the women were tortured and burned alive.
 During torment, women were pressed to name other witches, and thus more innocent people were labeled and hunted down.
-In Europe, members of the courts were handsomely rewarded for each witch burned, the victims’ properties were seized by the Church and State, and in England “prickers” were paid to find more witches — all providing a nice financial incentive to continue the slaughter (see The Demon-Haunted World, Carl Sagan).
+In Europe, members of the courts were handsomely rewarded for each witch burned, the victims’ properties were seized by the Church and State, and in England “prickers” were paid to find more witches — all providing a nice financial incentive to continue the slaughter.
+Towns would burn to death hundreds of citizens a year (see The Demon-Haunted World, Carl Sagan).

 The Inquisition lasted 700 years; the Vatican did not condemned torture until 1816.